aws-samples/implementing-relationship-based-access-control-with-amazon-verified-permissions-and-amazon-neptune/README.md

-# How to Implement Relationship-based Access Control with Amazon Verified Permissions and Amazon Neptune
+# How to implement relationship-based access control with Amazon Verified Permissions and Amazon Neptune

 ## Introduction